Walmart hiring for Virginia store months after mass shooting

 CHESAPEAKE, Va.
 (WAVY) — Walmart confirms it is now hiring new staff members for a store location that was the site of a deadly mass shooting back in November.

-A spokesperson for Walmart confirmed the hiring with 10 On Your Side on Feb.
+A spokesperson for Walmart confirmed the hiring with 10 On Your Side, CBS 17’s sister station in Portsmouth, Virginia on Feb.
 17, stating that a reopening date will be available “soon.”

 View the full coverage of the mass shooting HERE.